Arianee/arianee-sdk/README.md

 npm run publish:all
 ```

+npm i && npm run test:all && npm run bump:all && npm run build:all && npm run publish:all

 ### Nx Scoped Commands

 You can use any package-specific command through the Nx CLI.
 For example, to run the tests for the @arianee/core package, you can use the following command: